 (b) in respect of whom the Minister makes an order under subsection (3) or section 2A;

-An employee earning above RM2,000 per month may still fall within the definition of ‘employee‘ under the EA if he’s engaged in manual labour works.
+An employee earning above RM2,000 per month may still fall within the definition of ‘employee‘ under the EA if the employee falls under category i, ii, iii, iv or v above.

 Foreign Workers, Probationers & Apprentices